grenaud/schmutzi/README.md

      but produces equal coverage and resolution at the boundaries
   5) Estimate your initial contamination and deamination rates using "contDeam.pl"
   6) Run schmutzi.pl once with default parameters
-     If contamination is very high or the algorithm does not converge re-run using the "--uselength" option
+  7) Run schmutzi.pl again  with "--usepredC"

-     If the run was succesful, maybe re-run with "--uselength" to see if your endogenous consensus call has better quality.
+  8) If contamination is more than a few percent re-run using the "--uselength" option

 Frequently asked questions: